Liverpool considering selling 'unhappy' Salah, says former Egypt star Aboutrika | Goal.com

 Aboutrika says the 28-year-old was particularly frustrated at not being made captain for the recent Champions League tie against FC Midtjylland, though there are apparently other reasons why he is unsettled at Anfield.

-"I called Salah about his situation in Liverpool and he is upset, but that would never affect his performance in the field,” Aboutrika told beIN Sports.
+"I called Salah about his situation at Liverpool and he is upset, but that would never affect his performance on the field,” Aboutrika told beIN Sports.

 Salah publicly expressed his frustration at not being given the armband against Midtjylland, telling AS he was “very disappointed” at the decision.